 Our business is directly and indirectly sensitive to several macroeconomic factors and the state of the United States financial markets.
-In the United States, economic data received over the quarter continued to point to fairly steady economic growth at the end of 2016 and in the first quarter of 2017.
-According to the most recent estimate by the Bureau of Economic Analysis, real gross domestic product ("GDP") growth decelerated to 0.7% in the first quarter of 2017 from 2.1% in the fourth quarter of 2016, putting the overall growth rate over the last four quarters at 1.9%.
+In the United States, economic data received over the quarter continued to point to fairly steady economic growth over the first half of 2017 despite some slowing in the first quarter.
+According to the most recent estimate by the Bureau of Economic Analysis, real gross domestic product ("GDP") growth accelerated to 2.6% in the second quarter of 2017 from 1.2% in the first quarter of 2017, putting the overall growth rate over the last four quarters at 2.1%.
 A largely healthy labor market, generally steady consumer spending, signs of improved business investment, and still low interest rates have all been supportive of growth.
-Despite little notable improvement in hard economic data compared to the prior year as a whole, there has been a sustained rise in business and consumer confidence post-election, likely driven by prospective business-friendly changes in the policy and regulatory environment under the new administration.
-Improving global growth may also provide a more favorable backdrop for U.S. growth, with stable growth momentum evident in most major global economies.
-While a prospective rise in U.S. economic growth to 2 - 3% on improving confidence and a stronger global economy may seem modest by historical standards, it would still be above the Congressional Budget Office's estimate of potential GDP growth, and therefore could be enough to further tighten the labor market, push wages higher, and increase the probability of the Federal Reserve ("Fed") following through on its median projected rate path of two more rate hikes in 2017.
+Despite little notable improvement in hard economic data compared to the prior year as a whole, business and consumer confidence remains elevated, likely driven by prospective business-friendly policy and regulatory changes.
+Improving global growth may also provide a more favorable backdrop for the U.S., with stable growth momentum evident in most major global economies.
+While a prospective rise in U.S. economic growth to 2 - 3% on improving confidence and a stronger global economy may seem modest by historical standards, it would still be above the Congressional Budget Office's estimate of potential GDP growth, and therefore could be enough to further tighten the labor market, push wages higher, and increase the probability of the Federal Reserve ("Fed") following through on its median projected rate path of one more rate hike in 2017 and three more rate hikes in 2018.

-Equity markets exhibited relatively low volatility over the first quarter of 2017 and broad measures of financial stress continued to decline.
-The S&P 500 extended its post-election rally during the quarter, posting solid gains.
-Market strength was concentrated in January and February, with no new all-time highs posted after March 1.
-Longer-term Treasury yields were largely flat over the quarter, giving a small advantage to higher-yielding, longer-maturity bonds, with stable financial conditions helping more economically sensitive fixed income sectors generally outperform higher quality sectors.
+Equity markets exhibited relatively low volatility over the second quarter of 2017 and broad measures of financial stress continued to decline.
+The S&P 500 extended its post-election rally during the quarter, posting modest gains.
+Strong first quarter earnings results helped support stock prices.
+The energy sector, however, struggled, weighed down by declining oil prices.
+Longer-term Treasury yields declined over the quarter despite a late quarter pick up, giving a small advantage to higher-yielding, longer-maturity bonds, with stable financial conditions helping more economically sensitive fixed income sectors generally outperform higher quality sectors.